A demonstration that classical gravity does not produce entanglement: A Newton-Cartan Analysis

-On the assumption that $\gamma$ is geodesic with respect to $\nabla$, in one of the models but not the other, work is required for the particle to follow that trajectory.
-In other words, one of the branches of the wavefunction involves (virtual) work for the particle to stick along $\gamma$.
-As noted in a footnote in that appendix, one may regard this quantity of work as the result of an ordinary force field on $(M,t_a,h^{ab},\nabla)$, which acts only on particles there that would survey an errant $\nabla'$.
-(If $\nabla'=\nabla$ up to a constant multiple, corresponding to a gravitational potential $\phi'=\phi$ up to an additive constant, this force field trivializes to the $\textbf{0}$ tensor and zero work is put in.
-In this respect, $\nabla'$ is not errant, after all.)

-The upshot of this is that the work put in within one branch of the wavefunction and not the other is no more or less mysterious than that which is put into any charged particle in the presence of a fixed, ambient field, which deflects that charged particle off of its geodesic path in accordance with a force law associated with the field-charge pair.
+It turns out \cite[Appendix B, fn.
+66]{huggett2023quantum}, that the difference between $\nabla$ and $\nabla'$ is equivalent to the influence of an ordinary force field that acts on $\gamma$ only in one or the other branch.
+That is, the effect on a particle of surveying an `errant' geometry $(M,t_a,h^{ab},\nabla')$ is captured by a force field in $(M,t_a,h^{ab},\nabla)$, acting on the particle.\footnote{ If $\nabla'=\nabla$ up to a constant multiple, corresponding to a gravitational potential $\phi'=\phi$ up to an additive constant, this force field trivializes to the $\textbf{0}$ tensor and zero work is put in.
+In this respect, $\nabla'$ is not errant, after all.} So, on the assumption that $\gamma$ is geodesic with respect to $\nabla$, in one of the models but not the other, work is required for the particle to follow that trajectory: one of the branches of the wavefunction involves (virtual) work for the particle to stick along $\gamma$.
+The upshot of this is that the work put in within one branch of the wavefunction and not the other is no more or less mysterious than that which is put into any charged particle in the presence of a fixed, ambient field only present in one branch, which deflects that charged particle off of its geodesic path in accordance with a force law associated with the field-charge pair.

-To move from work to total energy over the lifetime of the experiment, one integrates the scalar product of power and proper time over the curve $\gamma$.
+Such a force differential between branches produces a phase shift between them, and entanglement between the gravcats, in the usual way.
+To calculate this shift one moves from work to total energy over the lifetime of the experiment, by integrating the scalar product of power and proper time over the curve $\gamma$.
 Thus, if $\xi^a$ is the four-velocity of the point mass $m$, here is the expression for the total energy input to the particle over the lifetime of the experiment, with respect to $(M,t_a,h^{ab},\nabla)$, which is required due to its surveying an errant $\nabla'$: